 Bruce is the co-author of Assisted Reproductive Technology: A Lawyer's Guide to Emerging Law and Science, Third Edition by ABA Publishing.
 Details about this book can be found here.

-Bruce is a member of the American Bar Association's committee on Assisted Reproductive Technology.
-He is also a member of the National LGBT Bar Association's Family Law Institute, and has been named a Rising Star by Super Lawyers Magazine every year since 2014.
-He is admitted to the MA bar.
+Bruce is an active member of the American Bar Association's committee on Assisted Reproductive Technology.
+He is admitted to the Massachusetts bar, and has been named a Rising Star by Super Lawyers Magazine every year since 2014.

 Bruce has served as an adjunct professor of law at Northeastern University School of Law and Suffolk University Law School, teaching Assisted Reproductive Technology law.